Today we're going to discuss Limited Liability Company basics. So, first of all, why are LLCs so popular?

 So, an LLC gets the protection that corporations have which is limited liability against these inside threats but it gets a charging order protection that a limited partnership gets and that’s the type of protection that corporations don’t get.

-So, in other words, with an LLC you get both types of protection.
+So, in other words, with an limited liability company (LLC) you get both types of protection.
 You get – protection gets inside and outside threats which is something that LPs by themselves don’t get for all members not for the general partners especially and corporations don’t get protection against outside threats.

 Anyone can seize their corporate interest and if they get a majority of voting stock in a corporation, they just vote to liquidate everything and then they get all the assets inside while with an LP or LLC you can't do that with this charging order protection.
 So, you really do get the best of both worlds.